 Knee Arthroscopy Recovery Time

 What is Knee Arthroscopy?

 Knee arthroscopy is a surgical procedure used to diagnose and treat problems inside the knee joint.
-A small camera, known as an arthroscope, is inserted through a tiny incision, allowing the surgeon to see inside the knee and perform necessary repairs.
+A small camera, known as an arthroscope, is inserted through a tiny incision, allowing the arthroscopic surgeon to assess and repair damage with precision..
 Unlike open surgery, this method results in smaller scars, less pain, and a quicker recovery.

+Knee Arthroscopy Recovery Time